atinux/nuxt-guestbook/README.md

 [![screenshot](./public/social-image.png)](https://nuxt-guestbook.pages.dev)

-A demonstration using [Nuxt](https://nuxt.com) with server-side rendering on the edge, authentication and database querying using SQLite in production.
+A demonstration using [Nuxt](https://nuxt.com) with server-side rendering on the edge, authentication and database querying using SQLite (Cloudflare D1)in production.

 Demo: https://nuxt-guestbook.pages.dev